gcardi/Anafestica/QUICK_TOUR.md

 We can see several additional lines compared to the original file.

 There are two additional includes and one type-alias.
-The type-alias is a base class of `TForm1` in place of the more classic `TForm`:
+The type-alias is the base class of `TForm1` in place of the more classic `TForm`:

 ```cpp
 ...